oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 Revocation mechanisms are an essential part of most identity ecosystems.
 In the past, revocation of X.509 TLS certificates has been proven difficult.
 Traditional certificate revocation lists (CRLs) have limited scalability; Online Certificate Status Protocol (OCSP) has additional privacy risks, since the client is leaking the requested website to a third party.
 OCSP stapling is addressing some of these problems at the cost of less up-to-date data.
 Modern approaches use accumulator-based revocation registries and Zero-Knowledge-Proofs to accommodate for this privacy gap, but face scalability issues again.

-This specification seeks to find a balance between scalability, security, and privacy by minimizing the status information to mere bits (often a single bit) and compressing the resulting binary data.
+This specification seeks to find a balance between scalability, security and privacy by minimizing the status information to mere bits (often a single bit) and compressing the resulting binary data.
 Thereby, a Status List may contain statuses of many thousands or millions Referenced Tokens while remaining as small as possible.
 Placing large amounts of Referenced Tokens into the same list also enables herd privacy relative to the Status Provider.

 ## Design Considerations

 The decisions taken in this specification aim to achieve the following design goals:

 * the specification shall favor a simple and easy-to-understand concept
-* the specification shall be easy, fast, and secure to implement in all major programming languages
+* the specification shall be easy, fast and secure to implement in all major programming languages
 * the specification shall be optimized to support the most common use cases and avoid unnecessary complexity of corner cases
 * the Status List shall scale up to millions of tokens to support large-scale government or enterprise use cases
 * the Status List shall enable caching policies and offline support